A Neural Entity Coreference Resolution Review: Standard Datasets for Coreference Resolution

-The CoNLL 2011 \citep{CoNLL11:W11-1901} and 2012 \citep{Pradhan:2012:CST:2391181.2391183} shared tasks were tasks on English Coreference Resolution and Multilingual Coreference Resolution respectively.
-The CoNLL 2011 dataset is based on OntoNotes 2.0 , while the CoNLL 2012 dataset, is based on the OntoNotes 5.0 corpus \citep{Hovy:2006:O9S:1614049.1614064} and is aimed towards unrestricted Coreference Resolution.
+The CoNLL 2011 \citep{CoNLL11:W11-1901} and 2012 \citep{Pradhan:2012:CST:2391181.2391183} shared tasks included tasks on English Coreference Resolution and Multilingual Coreference Resolution respectively.
+The CoNLL 2011 dataset is based on OntoNotes 2.0 \citep{weischedel2007ontonotes}, while the CoNLL 2012 dataset is based on the OntoNotes 5.0 corpus \citep{weischedel2013ontonotes} and is aimed towards unrestricted Coreference Resolution.
 This resulted in the dataset having significantly more documents in the training and testing splits and being more robust than it's predecessors.
-Principally this made it the benchmark dataset for all state-of-the-art research to this date.
-Research showcases that a high amount of overlap of previously seen mentions exists between the described splits \citep{moosavi-strube-2017-lexical} which leads to overfitting problems.
+Principally, this resulted in it arising as the benchmark dataset for all state-of-the-art work to this date.
+Nonetheless, research showcases that a high amount of overlap of previously seen mentions exists between the described splits \citep{moosavi-strube-2017-lexical} which leads to overfitting problems.

-In the following years, datasets were created to target for task-specific resolution of Coreference and Anaphora.
+In the following years, datasets were created to target task-specific resolution of Coreference and Anaphora.
 The ECB+ \citep{ecbplus:cybulska2014guidelines} dataset was introduced to handle topic-based event Coreference Resolution, while the ParCor \citep{ParCorDataset} dataset was aimed towards parallel pronoun Coreference Resolution to be later used for Machine Translation.
-Also, the CIC \citep{CicDataset:W16-3612} dataset hed annotated multi-party conversations and was aimed to improve Coreference Resolution on Chatbots.
+Also, the CIC \citep{CicDataset:W16-3612} dataset had annotated multi-party conversations and was aimed to improve Coreference Resolution on Chatbots.
+ParCorFull \citep{lapshinova-koltunski-etal-2018-parcorfull}, an extention of the ParCor dataset also became available, with coreference annotations past pronouns.

-In the more recent years, datasets have been created to tackle specific areas of Coreference Resolution as well, since the CoNLL 2012 dataset was lacking either variety or was missing a coreferring type completely.
-WikiCoref \citep{ghaddar2016wikicoref} has been proposed which provides an unrestricted Coreference Resolution corpus, GUM \citep{GumDataset} was designed to handle domain adaptation, Hard-Core \citep{HardCoreDataset} was designed to test world knowledge while PreCo \citep{PreCoDataset} strives to improve error handling by providing separated analysis of mention detection and mention clustering.
+In the more recent years, datasets have been created to tackle specific areas of Coreference Resolution as well, since the CoNLL 2012 dataset was lacking in either variety, or was missing a coreferring type completely.
+WikiCoref \citep{ghaddar2016wikicoref} has been proposed, which provides an unrestricted Coreference Resolution corpus, GUM \citep{GumDataset} was designed to handle domain adaptation, KnowRef \citep{emami-etal-2019-knowref} was developed to test world knowledge, while PreCo \citep{PreCoDataset} strives to improve error handling by providing separated analysis of mention detection and mention clustering. {LitBank }\citep{Bamman2020AnAD}{, which contains four times longer documents than CoNLL 2012, handles singletons and contains hard coreference annotations, is designed to server as a cross-domain and long-distance coreference performance benchmark.}